-Three Months Ended March 31,
+Three Months June 30, Ended %

-2008 2007 Increase
+2008 2007 Increase Change

 (in \$000's)

-Income tax expense \$4,488 \$ \$4,488
+Income tax expense \$5,625 \$- \$5,625 -

-Income tax expense for the three month period ended March 31, 2008 was \$4.5 million.
-There was no income tax expense for the three month period ended March 31, 2007 as we incurred a net loss of \$3.8 million.
-During the quarter ended March 31, 2008, we recorded our income tax expense for financial reporting purposes using an estimated annual effective federal and state tax rate of approximately 41 percent.
-Actual tax payments related to 2008 are expected to be paid at a rate of approximately 18 percent, as we have access to \$29.4 million and \$17.4 million of federal and state operating loss carryforwards, respectively, and \$157,000 and \$180,000 of the federal and California research and development credits, respectively, to reduce our 2008 taxable income.
-Current and long-term deferred tax assets, net of a valuation allowance of \$5.2 million, totaled \$11.4 million and \$15.9 million at March 31, 2008 and December 31, 2007, respectively, as reflected in the accompanying Consolidated Balance Sheets.
+Income tax expense for the three month period ended June 30, 2008 was \$5.6 million.
+There was no income tax expense for the three month period ended June 30, 2007 as we incurred a net loss of \$1.7 million.
+During the quarter ended June 30, 2008, our effective tax rate for financial reporting purposes was approximately 39 percent.
+Income tax expense for financial reporting purposes for the three month period ended June 30, 2008 includes the benefit of the reversal of a valuation allowance associated with a federal net operating loss carry forward available to us in 2009 of approximately \$750,000.
+During the second quarter of 2008, we determined, based on taxable income for the six month period ended June 30, 2008 and anticipated income for 2008 and 2009, that it is "more likely than not" that these deferred tax assets would be realized.
+The tax benefit resulting from the reversal of the valuation reserve was partially offset by the impact of the difference for financial reporting and tax purposes of deductions associated with stock-based compensation.
+Excluding the impact of the second quarter reversal of the valuation allowance, we estimate that our 2008 effective tax rate for financial reporting purposes will be approximately 42 percent.
+However, we continue to estimate that our actual tax payments related to 2008 are expected to be paid at a rate of approximately 18 percent, as we have access to \$29.4 million and \$17.4 million of federal and state operating loss carryforwards, respectively, and \$157,000 and \$180,000 of the federal and California research and development credits, respectively, to reduce our 2008 taxable income.
+We made estimated tax payments of \$3.4 million during the three months ended June 30, 2008 associated with our estimated 2008 tax obligations.